 The development has been planned to incorporate the required storage stances for wheeled bins and routes for collection vehicles.
-The responsibility for organising a wheeled bin with the local council (Aberdeenshire Council) is your own, and you may have already done so, if not, please utilise the contact details for the council below.
-It is worth noting that, should you ever move from your new home, the waste and recycling bins generally remain the property of the local authority and should remain with the property.
+The responsibility for organising a wheeled bin with the local council (Angus Council) is your own, and you may have already done so, if not, please contact them via their access line on 0345 2777778.